-The Intestacy Rules
+The Rules of Inheritance

-Where a person domiciled in the TRNC dies intestate without leaving behind a spouse, the whole of the estate will pass to the children of the deceased (or where the children are deceased, the grandchildren).
-If there are no children or grandchildren, then the estate will pass to the surviving parents of the deceased and surviving siblings of the deceased or where the siblings are also deceased to their children (i.e. the nieces/nephews of the deceased).
-If there are no surviving parents or brother/sisters or nieces/nephews, then the estate will pass to the next surviving relatives of the deceased.
-If there are no surviving relatives whatsoever, then the estate will pass to the state.
+If a TRNC resident dies intestate without leaving a spouse, the entire estate goes to the deceased’s children (or, if the children are deceased, to the grandchildren).
+If there are no children or grandchildren, the estate goes to the deceased’s surviving parents and surviving siblings or, if the siblings are also deceased, to their children (i.e., the deceased’s nieces/nephews).
+If there are no surviving parents or siblings or nieces/nephews, the estate passes to the next surviving relatives of the deceased.
+If there are no surviving relatives, the estate passes to the state.

 The Intestacy Procedure